samlist21/Dewey/README.md

 sudo date -s "2 Sept 2016 18:09:10"
 This will at least get you to a current date/ time so that you can get the right packages.

 I also disabled and uninstalled NTP and installed OpenNTP to see if this would help.
-OpenNTP is suppose to use high port numbers that routers do not disable.
+OpenNTP is supposed to use high port numbers that routers do not disable.
 This is running but does not appear to be working either.

 I also was running Dewey and the Voltage Monitor came up as 5.8 volts.
 Confused as to why it would be so low I put the volt meter on the electronics bus and it was truly 5.8 volts.
 I plugged Dewey into the wall to get a recharge, but we need to watch this.
 We don't want the electronics to get shutdown while someone is working on either board.
 The motor voltage was still at 12 volts.